pgxn/pgxn-manager/README.md

                ["ReverseProxy"]
             ],

-    2. Tell PGXN::Manager to use the X-Forwarded-Script-Name header to create proper URLs (otherwise no images, CSS, or JavaScript will work):
+    2. Tell PGXN::Manager to use the `X-Forwarded-Script-Name` header to create proper URLs (otherwise no images, CSS, or JavaScript will work):

             "uri_script_name_key": "HTTP_X_FORWARDED_SCRIPT_NAME",

     3. Tell the public site what link to use to the authenticated site:

             "auth_uri": "https://manager.pgxn.org/",

     4. Configure the Twitter OAuth token so that PGXN::Manager can tweet uploads.
-The simplest way to do so is to run `bin/get_twitter_token -h` for helpful intructions and easy configuration.
+The simplest way to do so is to run `bin/get_twitter_token -h` for helpful instructions and easy configuration.

     You'll also find these settings in `conf/proxied.json` to help get you started.

-* Restart your Apache server and then your PGXN Manager server.
-You should now be able to hit the public site at the root of your domain on port 80, and at the authenticated site at the root of your domain on port 443.
+*   Restart your proxy server and then your PGXN Manager server.
+You should now be able to load the site at the root of your domain on port 443.

 Monitoring Mirrors
 ------------------

-Once you have mirrors syncing from the master mirror directory (via rsync or however else), you might want to use the `check_mirrors` utility in a cron job.
+Once you have mirrors syncing from the master mirror directory (via `rsync` or however else), you might want to use the `check_mirrors` utility in a cron job.
 It simply iterates over teh list of mirrors maintained by PGXN::Manager and reports of any of them appear to be more than a specified number of days, hours, or minutes behind.
 This will allow you to determine when a mirror may no longer be available, so that you can contact the owner or remove the mirror from the system.

 Copyright and License
 ---------------------